rse/huds-hud-training/README.md

 remote control device and its [System:Website](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions) function.

 This HUD permanently
-displays an animated progress bar in the bottom-left corner, an animated title bar in the bottom-right corner, and a static logo in the top-right corner.
-In addition, on-demand it displays one or more animated banners in the top-left corner.
+displays an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and a static logo at the top-right.
+In addition, on-demand it displays one or more animated banners at the top-left.
 The progress bar, title bar and and banners can be controlled either interactively via keystrokes (<kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd>
 for the title bar and arbitrary configured keys for the banners) or